vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 - Type inference is a must nowadays.
 - PyPy is real surprise for me - and i wonder why it is still not the reference Python implemenatation ?
 - Swift faster than Go is really surprising too because Go is *3 years ahead of Swift in public development*.
-- I can't wait for Chris Lattner to open-source Swift.
+- I can't wait for [http://nondot.org/sabre/](Chris Lattner) to open-source Swift.